DALTX Real EstateDALTX Real EstateDALTX Real Estate

 Neva Dean, long-time assistant director in Sustainable Development, retired last June.
 She was closely followed by the retirement of Peer Chacko, head of Planning and Urban Design.
 David Cossum, long-time director and executive in Sustainable Development, chose retirement soon thereafter.
 Then–director Kris Sweckard was reassigned.

-Currently, the department is led by Dr. Johnson and outside consultant William G. Mundinger, who holds the title “executive in residence.”
-As of now, that leaves Mr. Mundinger in charge of Sustainable Development.
+Currently, the department is led by Dr. Johnson and outside consultant William G. Mundinger, who holds the title “executive in residence,” working in a role similar to a building sustainability consultant.

 More Questions Than Answers